Formal Hypothesis Tests for Additive Structure in Random Forests: Introduction

 for some functions $F_1, ..., F_d$.
-If the regression function cannot be written as, or at least well-approximated by, a sum of univariate functions, then an interaction exists between at least two features.
-Many methods have been developed to estimate the additive functions $F_1, ..., F_d$ including a method based on marginal integration by \cite{Linton1995}, a wavelet method suggested by \cite{Amato2001}, and a tree-based method by \cite{Lou2013}, but the most popular class of estimation methods are based on backfitting algorithms as found in \cite{Buja1989}, \cite{Opsomer1998,Opsomer1999}, and \cite{Mammen1999}.
+If the regression function cannot be written as, or at least well-approximated by, a sum of univariate functions, then an interaction exists between some subset of the covariates.
+Many methods have been developed to estimate the additive functions $F_1, ..., F_d$ including a method based on marginal integration by \cite{Linton1995}, a wavelet method suggested by \cite{Amato2001}, a tree-based method by \cite{Lou2013}, and the most popular class based on backfitting algorithms as found in \cite{Buja1989}, \cite{Opsomer1998,Opsomer1999}, and \cite{Mammen1999}.

-The popularity of additive models lead naturally to hypothesis tests for additivity to asses whether an additive model is appropriate.
-Versions of these lack-of-fit tests have been proposed by \cite{Barry1993}, \cite{Eubank1995}, \cite{Dette2001ANOVA}, \cite{Dette2001additivity}, \cite{Derbort2002}, and \cite{De2004}.
-In some cases, such as in the work of \cite{FanAdditivity}, these procedures can also evaluate whether the additive functions belong to a particular parametric class.
-Even when additive models are not used as the primary analytical tool, scientists often utilize tests of additivity to determine whether features (covariates) contribute additively to the response.
-If no interactions are detected, then levels of one feature may be changed without affecting the contribution to the response of the others.
+The popularity of additive models and their ease of interpretation has inspired hypothesis tests to assess whether observed data should be modeled in an additive fashion.
+Versions of these lack-of-fit tests have been proposed by \cite{Barry1993}, \cite{Eubank1995}, \cite{Dette2001ANOVA}, \cite{Derbort2002}, and \cite{De2004}. \cite{FanAdditivity} further extend these procedures to also evaluate whether the additive components belong to a particular parametric class.
+Even when additive models are not used as the primary analytical tool, scientists often utilize these and related interaction detection methods to determine which variables contribute additively to the response; when no interactions are detected, the levels of one feature may be changed without affecting the contribution to the response made by the others.